 Centre d’études nordiques (CEN: Centre for Northern Studies) invites all CEN members and collaborators to submit their best photos in the three following categories.
-2021’s edition aims to celebrate the ideology of its founder, Louis Emond Hamelin.
+2021’s edition aims to celebrate the ideology of its founder, Louis-Edmond Hamelin.

 Tribute to its founder.
-This category aims to illustrate the ideology of the CEN’s founder, Louis Emond Hamelin for whom CEN’s mission was to « savoir le Nord » (know the north), « faire le Nord » (do the north), « dire le Nord » (say the north), « par et pour le Nord » (for and by the north).
-The evaluation for this category will be made upon the aesthetical qualities of the photo, but also on the ability of the caption (150 characters) to reflect Hamelin’s ideology.
+This category aims to illustrate the ideology of the CEN’s founder, Louis-Edmond Hamelin for whom CEN’s mission was to « savoir le Nord » (know the north), « faire le Nord » (do the north), « dire le Nord » (say the north), « par et pour le Nord » (for and by the north).

 CEN in pandemic.
 This is a special category for 2021 that aims to image the reality of CEN’s research team during the exceptional context of the pandemic.
 The photos can be set on the field, at the university or at the laboratory, etc.

 Click on the following link: Concours photo du 60e du CEN : édition hommage à Louis-Edmond Hamelin

 To celebrate its 60th birthday, the CEN invited all its members to publish in a special issues of its journal, Ecoscience.
 As a result,13 teams that responded positively and submitted an original research article for the special issues, covering all the research axes of the CEN.